k9webprotection/build-curl/README.md

 ### Build Steps ###

-Before building you will want to link and overwrite "autoconf", you do this by running `brew link --overwrite  autoconf`
+If you installed `autoconf` from homebrew, it may conflict with the `autoconf213` package and not be linked.
+If this has happened, you will want to run `brew link --overwrite  autoconf`

 You can build the libraries using the `build.sh` script: